- Location: Spain - Seville

 Academics

-This program is geared for students with beginning to intermediate level Spanish language skills who wish to improve these skills while selecting from a from a wide variety of courses taught in English.
+This program is geared toward students with beginning to intermediate-level Spanish language skills who wish to improve these skills while selecting from a wide variety of courses taught in English.
 Students can fulfill school requirements by enrolling in classes for international students at Universidad Pablo de Olavide (UPO) in subject areas like international relations, psychology, chemistry, biology, business, history, literature, and more.
 Students can also enroll in a maximum of two direct-enroll courses, in Spanish or English, alongside their Spanish peers.
 Prior to departure for Seville, all students take a scheduled CIEE online placement exam.
 Results determine appropriate placement in language courses.
 Placement in many upper-level courses depends on a high score.

 Students must take five to six courses, for a total of 15-18 semester credits, including: